Ménière's Disease (Endolymphatic Hydrops)

 What are the Symptoms?

-Vertigo – Attacks of vertigo involve the perception of movemen, which can be a spinning, rocking, or falling sensation.
+Attacks of vertigo involve the perception of movement, which can be a spinning, rocking, or falling sensation.
 This usually lasts for several hours, and is often associated with nausea, vomiting, and sometimes sweating.
-Attacks may occur in clusters, or may be spaced out over months or years.
-There may be some unsteadiness or disequilibrium after an attack which may last for days.
-The balance problems associated with Meniere’s disease are usually the most disruptive of its symptoms, and so requires the most treatment.
-In the vast majority of individuals, the attacks of vertigo subside with time, with about 80% of sufferers improving significantly over a 3 to 5 year period.
+Attacks may occur in clusters or may be spaced out over months to years.
+There may be some unsteadiness or disequilibrium after an attack, which may last for days.
+The balance problems associated with Meniere’s disease are usually the most disruptive of its symptoms and so require the most treatment.

 What Causes the Symptoms?

 The inner ear is both an organ of hearing and balance.
-Both of these parts of the inner ear contain separate spaces divited by thin membranes.
-These compartments are filled with different types of fluid, called “perilymph” and “endolymph”.
+Both of these parts of the inner ear contain separate spaces divided by thin membranes.
+These compartments are filled with different types of fluid, called “perilymph” and “endolymph.”

 Endolymph is created in a part of the cochlea called the “stria vascularis”, which is similar in many ways to parts of the kidney.
 This explains why a low salt diet and water pills can help with decreasing endolymph production and lessen symptoms.
-The endolymph is reabsorbed in a part of the inner ear called the “endolymphatic sac”.
-It may be that a failure of this sac to remove excess endolymph results in too much fluid in Meniere’s disease.
+The endolymph is reabsorbed in a part of the inner ear called the “endolymphatic sac.”
+It may be that a failure of this sac to remove excess endolymph results in too much fluid in Meniere’s disease, though the definitive cause of Meniere’s disease is still not known.

-If there is too much endolymph, it swells and stretches the suurounding membranes.
+If there is too much endolymph, it swells and stretches the surrounding membranes.
 This can cause a sense of pressure in the ear, tinnitus, and hearing loss.
-If the pressure of the endolymph continues to increase, the inner membrane may burst, allowing mixture of the endolymph with the surrounding perilymph.
 This causes the ear to “short circuit” and triggers the acute attacks of vertigo seen with the disease.
-The symptoms improve as the hole in the inner membrane heals, and the fluid return to there normal composition.

 With repeated episodes of swelling, bursting, and healing, the inner membrane becomes stretched out and floppy, much as a toy balloon which has been blown up repeatedly.
 As this occurs, the acute attacks of vertigo improve, however, the hearing loss usually persists.

 The disorder of endolymph reabsorption may have a variety of underlying causes.
-It may be from bacterial or viral infections, head trauma, other metabolic or immune-related disease.
+It may be from bacterial or viral infections, head trauma, metabolic or immune-related disease such as allergy.
 In the majority of patients, a cause is never identified.

 How is the Diagnosis made?

 The diagnosis of Meniere’s disease is made on the basis of the symptoms it causes.
 There is no single test which “proves” that a patient has Meniere’s disease.
 There are tests that may help confirm the diagnosis and will exclude other diseases.
-These tests may include tests of hearing (audiogram), nerve recordings (auditory brianstem respoinse, or ABR), tests of balance (electronystagmogram or “ENG”), blood tests, and possibly radiology scans of the head and ears (MRI).
+These tests may include tests of hearing (audiogram), nerve recordings (vestibular evoked myogenic potentials or VEMPs), tests of balance (video nystagmogram (VNG) and video head impulse tests (vHITs)), blood tests, and possibly radiology scans of the head and ears (MRI).

 Preventing acute attacks